Laguna Niguel, California: County, state and federal

-According to the California Secretary of State, as of February 10, 2019, Laguna Niguel has 40,461 registered voters.
+According to the Orange County Registrar of Voters, as of May 15, 2025, Laguna Niguel has 46,125 registered voters.
 Of those, 16,071 (39.72%) are registered Republicans, 11,615 (28.71%) are registered Democrats, and 10,843 (26.80%) have no political party preference/are independents.

 Laguna Niguel is historically a Republican stronghold in presidential elections.
 In 2020, however, Joe Biden became the first Democratic presidential nominee to win the city since its incorporation.

+Crime

+The Uniform Crime Report (UCR), collected annually by the FBI, compiles police statistics from local and state law enforcement agencies across the nation.
+The UCR records Part I and Part II crimes.
+Part I crimes become known to law enforcement and are considered the most serious crimes including homicide, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
+Part II crimes only include arrest data.
+The 2023 UCR Data for Laguna Niguel is listed below:

 Economy

 As a bedroom community, most residents commute outside of Laguna Niguel to central and north Orange County cities, such as Irvine and Newport Beach.
 Most jobs within Laguna Niguel are in the service industry.
-According to the City's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

 Education

 The city is served by the Capistrano Unified School District.